happycog/Antenna/README.md

 - youtube_rel='0/1' -- Show related videos at end of video.
 Defaults to 1.

-If you're using Vimeo, you get access to three more parameters:
+If you're using Vimeo, you get access to three more parameters and one more variable:

 - vimeo_byline='true/false' -- Shows the byline on the video.
 Defaults to true.
 - vimeo_title='true/false' -- Shows the title on the video.
 Defaults to true.
 - vimeo_autoplay='true/false' -- Automatically start playback of the video.
 Defaults to false.
+- {video_description} -- The description of the video, as set in Vimeo

 If you're using Viddler, you get access to two more parameters: